-The Icelandic economy could potentially be disproportionally negatively impacted due to the high importance of international tourism to the economy and due to the relatively small size of the Icelandic economy.
-Tourism related services accounted for 8.6 per cent. of GDP in 2017 and 35 per cent. of export revenues in 2019.
-See further in the section entitled "The Republic of Iceland-The tourism sector".
-In the April WEO, the IMF projects GDP in Iceland to contract by 7.2 per cent. in 2020 and to grow by 6.0 per cent. in 2021.
-Inflation is projected to remain close to the inflation target in both years, but unemployment is projected to rise to 8.0 per cent. in 2020 and to come down to 7.0 per cent. in 2021.
+The Icelandic economy has been disproportionally negatively impacted by the COVID-19 pandemic due to the high importance of international tourism to the economy and due to the relatively small size of the Icelandic economy.
+Tourism related services accounted for roughly 8 per cent. of GDP in 2016-2019 and 35 per cent. of export revenues in 2019.
+According to preliminary figures from the Tourism Satellite Accounts, the share of tourism in GDP is estimated to be 3.5 per cent. in 2020.
+See further in the section entitled "The Republic of Iceland- The tourism sector".

-The Government of Iceland and the Central Bank of Iceland announced and introduced an evolving action plan to respond to the economic impact of COVID-19.
+The Government of Iceland and the Central Bank of Iceland announced and introduced an evolving action plan to respond to the economic impact of COVID-19 in 2020.
 It is aimed at reducing and shortening the impact on businesses, households and the economy while also creating the conditions for a swift recovery.
 See further the section entitled "The Republic of Iceland - The Icelandic Economy".
-The impact of the COVID-19 pandemic on the financial position of the Bank is uncertain, since the extent of the risk posed by COVID-19 is unclear and is outside the Bank's control.
-If the impact of the virus is severe or prolonged, this may result in greater volatility, reduced liquidity, a widening of credit spreads, a lack of price transparency in credit markets and higher levels of non-performing loans.
+Due to the evolving and rapidly changing nature of the COVID-19 pandemic and the various governmental measures implemented to counter or limit the adverse impact of the outbreak, including implementation of vaccination, it is not possible at this time to accurately predict the ultimate impact of the outbreak on the global economy, the Icelandic economy and/or the Bank.